 Hartford Pike (Route 101), Foster

 In typical Little Rhody fashion, the highest point in our state is a mere 812 feet above sea level and access to it is a quick walk through the woods with hardly any elevation gain!
-But still, reaching the highest point in RI grants a certain degree of accomplishment and could be the start of your family’s highpoint adventures.
+Still, reaching the highest point in Rhode Island grants a certain degree of accomplishment and could be the start of your family’s highpoint adventures.
+Believe it or not, Jerimoth Hill was once considered one of the more difficult high points in the country to reach because it was surrounded by privately owned land.
+Since December 2011, Jerimoth Hill has been owned by the State of Rhode Island, and access is available from dawn to dusk daily.
+However, the land adjacent to the highpoint is still privately owned, so please stay on the trail and be respectful of property owners.

 Difficulty: easy for kids